 Some other common injuries that victims of auto accidents may experience include:

-Regardless what type of injury you sustained, a Charlottesville, Virginia car accident lawyer can help you obtain the maximum compensation you need to help ensure that your present and future needs are met.
+Regardless of what type of injury you sustained, a Charlottesville car accident attorney can help you obtain the maximum compensation you need to help ensure that your present and future needs are met.
 We only accept a limited amount of personal injury cases so you can be sure that your matter will receive our undivided attention.

 Every driver in Virginia must retain insurance on their vehicles.
 This means that your crash will involve both your and the at-fault driver’s insurance companies and adjusters.